can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Packaging and running

-Since client is a cli tool, it's really desired to compile the client system somehow.
-It's not difficult by itself but I decided to place an additional restriction there and make it easy to run and install it both in dev environment and as an easy installable package.
+Since the client is a cli tool, it's really desired to compile the client system somehow.
+It's not difficult by itself but I decided to place an additional restriction there and make it easy to run and install it both in a dev environment and as an easily installable package.

-A task of running the sytem as a script is perfectly solved by `roswell` [script][roswell script] and compilation is done with a [buildapp][buildapp script].
+A task of running the system as a script is perfectly solved by `roswell` [script][roswell script] and compilation is done with a [buildapp][buildapp script].
 Since script cannot be used to build a system and roswell and buildapp pass slightly different parameters to